Need a quote for an embossing project?

 WHAT IS EMBOSSING?

 Embossing involves using a metal die, combined with a counterforce, which results in a design element being pushed through the card stock.
-One side of the design will have a raised (embossed) impression, whilst the other side will have a reversed debossed (pushed in) impression.
+The surface of the paper will have a raised (embossed) impression, whilst the other side will have a reversed debossed (pushed in) impression.
 Embossing can be combined with foil stamping, to add an accent of colour or carried out without any colours for a 'blind' embossed impression.
 When creating your artwork for embossing, make sure you allow for space on the reverse of the design because both sides will be affected.
+It is possible to duplex papers after embossing to hide the reverse impression but it does increase the time and cost of the project.

 HOW MUCH DOES EMBOSSING COST?